-- 5 The BTD and CR combinations presented above clearly provide additional information on microphysical parameters (e.g., radius, ADP/VDP) as well as on the specific cloud type.
-However, discrimination with borderlines in 2D PDF distribution, as presented earlier, is often difficult because a reliable classification of events close to the threshold curves is not possible.
-In the following, we apply a simple probabilistic classifier based on applying Bayes' theorem with strong (naive) independence assumptions to the four BTD and CR methods described in Sec.
-3.1 and Sec.
-3.2.
-This method combines the information - 10 content of the individual classification methods (classifier) into a single estimate of the most probable PSC type dominating the measured IR spectrum, in the following referred to as Bayesian classifier (BC).
-The four individual classifiers include in total 13 different classification areas, as presented in Figure 3, Figure 5, Figure 7, and Figure 8.
-For each of the 13 areas a probability of classification for ice, NAT, and STS p{i,j} is presented in the matrix of Table 2, where the indices i=1,...,13 and j=1,2,3 refer to the classification area and cloud type, respectively.
-In an area in the - 15 parameter space where the modelled spectra of the CSDB suggest that only one PSC particle type occurs (little or no overlap with other types) we attributed a large probability for the specific type and only small probabilities for the other two types (e.g., ice region in Figure 5 and acronym ICE{CI} in Tab.
-2).
-For areas with significant overlap, the probabilities are defined of similar size (equal probabilities of all n = 3 cloud types would result in $p{i,j} = 33\%$).
-A cloudy spectrum appears in one area of the classification diagrams of the four classifier (m=4).
-The index(k) (Table 2) with k=1...m will select always only one area - 20 per classifier (in total 4 out of 13), and represents exactly where the spectrum appears in the parameter space.
-Finally, we define a normalised product probability for each potential cloud type:
+The BTD and CR combinations presented above clearly provide additional information on microphysical parameters (e.g. radius, ADP/VDP) as well as on the specific cloud type.
+However, discrimination with borderlines in 2-D PDF distribution, as presented earlier, is often difficult because a reliable classification of events close to the threshold curves is not possible.
+In the following, we apply a simple probabilistic classifier based on applying Bayes' theorem with strong (naive) independence assumptions to the four BTD and CR methods described in Sects.
+3.1 and 3.2.
+Methods for the combination of multiple classification schemes like in the sections above, sometimes entitled "multiple discriminant analyses" in the literature, are described, for example, in Wilks (2005, chap.
+13.3, with chap.
+13.3.3 on the Bayesian approach).
+Bayesian methods have been applied in recent and former studies on cloud properties, mainly for algorithms on cloud detection for nadir sounders (Hollstein et al., 2015 and references therein).
+Here, we apply the method to combine the information content of the individual classification methods (classifier) into a single estimate of the most probable PSC type dominating the measured IR spectrum, referred to in the following as the Bayesian classifier (BC).

+The four individual classifiers include 13 different classification areas in total, as presented in Figs. 3, 5, 7, and 8.
+For each of the 13 areas a probability of classification for ice, NAT, and STS $p{i,j}$ is presented in the matrix of Table 2, where the indices i = 1, ..., 13 and j = 1, 2, 3 refer to the classification area and cloud type, respectively.
+In an area in the parameter space where the modelled spectra of the CSDB suggest that only one PSC particle type occurs (little or no overlap with other types) we attributed a large probability for the specific type and only small probabilities for the other two types (e.g. region 4 in Fig. 5 for ice).
+For areas with significant overlap, the probabilities are defined of similar size (equal probabilities of all n = 3 cloud types would result in $p{i,j} = 33 \%$ ).
+A cloudy spectrum appears in one area of the classification diagrams of the four classifier (m = 4).
+The index(k) (Table 2) with k = 1...m will select always only one area per classifier (4 out of 13 in total), and represents exactly where the spectrum appears in the parameter space.
+Finally, we define a normalized product probability for each potential cloud type:

-$$P_j = \prod{k=1}^m p{index(k),j} \quad / \quad \sum{j=1}^n \left(\prod{k=1}^m p{index(k),j} \right)$$
+$$P_j = \prod{k=1}^m p{\text{index}(k),j} / \sum{j=1}^n \left( \prod{k=1}^m p{\text{index}(k),j} \right).$$